Freddy’s Hair Transplant Journey: 2 Months After Treatment

-Freddy also gave us an update 2 months after surgery.
-You can read below his own words or watch the video where he’s showing his results.
+Freddy also gave us an update two months after his surgery.
+You can read his own words below or watch the video where he’s showing his results.

 Hair loss is about much more than vanity.
 It affects your self-esteem and your self-worth.
 I know my confidence went down, as I felt less attractive and looked older.